IvanAleksandrovskii/TG_Crypto_Pools/README.md

 ## Overview
 This project is a FastAPI-based application that provides an API for managing and querying cryptocurrency investment pools, coins, chains, and offers.
-It includes functionality for offer management, coin, chain and pool relationships, and comprehensive querying options.
+It includes functionality for offer management, coin, chain and pool relationships, comprehensive querying options, and automated data collection from external sources.

 ## Features
 - Admin panel for data management
 - Flexible API for querying investment opportunities
+- Automated data collection from DeFi Llama and validator.info
+- Scheduled updates of cryptocurrency prices and offers
+- Asynchronous programming for improved performance

 ## Technologies Used
 - FastAPI